facultyai/dash-bootstrap-components/docs/components_page/components/offcanvas.md

 ## Backdrop

 By default the offcanvas will render with a backdrop that dismisses the offcanvas on click.
-Set `backdrop=False` to render the offcanvas without a backdrop.
+Set `backdrop=False` to render the offcanvas without a backdrop, or `backdrop="static"` to render a backdrop that doesn't dismiss the offcanvas when clicked.

 {{example:components/offcanvas/backdrop.py:offcanvas}}